Punktum-dk/epp-service-specification/README.md

 ## Introduction

-This document describes and specifies the implementation offered by DK Hostmaster for interaction with the central registry for the ccTLD dk using the Extensible Provisioning Protocol (EPP).
+This document describes and specifies the implementation offered by Punktum dk for interaction with the central registry for the ccTLD dk using the Extensible Provisioning Protocol (EPP).
 It is primarily aimed at a technical audience, and the reader is required to have prior knowledge of DNS registration and administration and EPP.

 <a id="about-this-document"></a>

 ### About this Document

-This specification describes version 4.X.X of the DK Hostmaster EPP Implementation.
+This specification describes version 4.X.X of the Punktum dk EPP Implementation.
 Future releases will be reflected in updates to this specification, please see the [Document History](#document-history) section below.

-The document describes the current DK Hostmaster EPP implementation, for more general documentation on the EPP protocol, EPP client development or configuration, please refer to the RFCs and additional resources in the [References](#references) and [Resources](#resources) chapters below.
+The document describes the current Punktum dk EPP implementation, for more general documentation on the EPP protocol, EPP client development or configuration, please refer to the RFCs and additional resources in the [References](#references) and [Resources](#resources) chapters below.

 Do note that the specification aims to describes the latest release of the service.
 Service version is listed in the [Document History](#document-history), so given changes implemented in the service are reflected in the specification.
 Do note that a service might be released to the sandbox environment